 How many tests per hour is enough?

-Lab tests have a higher throughput, based on the capacity of the analyzer—as is the case with Beckman Coulter’s DxI 800 analyzer that can run up to 100-400 tests per hour.
-And because the system is automated, the lab technician has fewer manual steps to follow, thus reducing potential for pre-, post- and analytical errors.
+Lab tests have a higher throughput, and with the Access SARS-CoV-2 Antigen assay, you can run between 50-200 tests per hour—depending upon the analyzer you use in your laboratory.
+Because the system is automated, the lab technician has fewer manual steps to follow, thus reducing potential for pre-, post- and analytical errors.

 For example, with a point-of-care lateral flow antigen test, one lab technician can run up to 20 tests per hour, which is not particularly conducive to mass testing situations as this will create more—not less— waiting time.